-Before introducing parrots to each other, house them in separate cages in different rooms for 30+ days.
-This quarantine period will give them time to settle down and reduce the risk of passing on diseases.
+Before introducing parrots to each other, house them in separate cages in different rooms for 40 days.
+This quarantine period gives them time to settle down and reduces the risk of disease transmission.

 Once the new parrot seems happy, put its cage nearby in the same room.
-Eventually, put the new parrot inside a larger cage with the original parrot and monitor them closely, separating them if they fight.
+Eventually, place the first parrot inside a larger cage with the second parrot.
+Monitor them, separating them if they don’t get along.

 Two parrots can live in the same cage when the following apply:

 - The parrots are the same species.

 - The cage is large enough for two birds.

 - Sufficient resources (food, drink, and toys) are made available.

 - The introduction is carefully managed.

 If one of these factors is missing, the parrots may enter territorial disputes.

 A pairing will fare better if they’re introduced to each other correctly.